cn-uofbasel/ccn-lite/README.md

 `ccn-lite-mkC  `               | Simple content composer, to stdout, without crypto.
 `ccn-lite-mkF  `               | Simple tool to split a large file into a fragment series.
 `ccn-lite-mkI  `               | Simple interest composer, to stdout.
-`ccn-lite-peek`                | Simple interest injector waiting for a content chunk, can also be used to request named-function results.
+`ccn-lite-peek`                | Simple interest injector waiting for a content chunk.
 `ccn-lite-pktdump`             | Powerful packet dumper for all known packet formats.
 Output is in hexdump style, XML or content only.
 `ccn-lite-produce`             | Creates a series of chunks for data that does not fit into a single PDU.
 `ccn-lite-rpc`                 | Send an RPC request and return the reply.
-`ccn-lite-simplenfn`           | Simplified interface to request named-function results.
 `ccn-lite-valid`               | Demo application for validating a packet's signature.